Bill Power (Australian politician)

 William Joseph Power (3 January 1893 – 29 May 1974) was a Member of the Queensland Legislative Assembly and an Alderman in the Brisbane City Council.

 Early years

 Power was born in Brisbane, Queensland to Richard and Margaret Power (née Young) in 1893.
 He did his schooling in Petrie Terrace and worked as a tramwayman.
 Power became a leading trade union official before deciding to enter state politics.

+Local politics

+Power was an Alderman on the Brisbane City Council representing Baroona Ward until he was elected to state parliament in 1935.
+Walter Russell Crampton was later appointed to fill the vacancy left by his move to state politics.

 State political career

 Representing the Labor Party, Power won the new seat of Baroona in Labor's landslide win in the Queensland state election of 1935, convincingly defeating J.E.
 Streeter of the Douglas Credit Party.
 When campaigning, he used the slogan "Power for the People".

 He served as Secretary for Public Works, Housing and Local Government from 1947 to 1950, Secretary for Mines and Immigration from 1950 till 1952, and Attorney-General from 1952 till Labor's defeat from government in 1957.
 Power sided with Premier Vince Gair after Gair had been expelled by the ALP executive in 1957 and standing for the Queensland Labor Party, he held his seat.
 He did not seek re-election in 1960 and retired from politics.